About the Program

 The Segal Education Award is given to Fellows upon the successful completion of their service year.
 The amount varies by term of service and current rates can be found on the Fellow Home Page under “Benefits.”
 It is meant to help the Fellow pay for educational expenses such as loans, grad school, certificate programs, or for school supplies post-AmeriCorps.
 The award is not given to the Fellow as cash or a check; the Fellow must request that AmeriCorps make a payment to an eligible loan provider or school, and AmeriCorps will make payments directly to them on your behalf.
 The Segal Education Award must be used within 7 years of completing the program.

 Yes, Fellows will receive mentorship from project partners and CivicSpark staff at various levels.
 Site Supervisors will be the main mentor for the Fellow, assisting them with their project and any other project specific questions Fellows may have, as well as helping them grow professionally in the workspace.
-The Fellow Advisor will assist in some professional development through regular training sessions, and provide general support for the Fellows throughout the year.
-CivicSpark staff is also available to assist Fellows whenever they have questions.
+The Fellow Advisor will assist in professional development through regular training sessions, and provide general support for the Fellows throughout the year.
+CivicSpark staff are also available to assist Fellows whenever they have questions.